carrasquel/tulipan-documentation/docs/guide/properties.md

     I am {{ myAge }} years old, and my dad is {{ myDadAge }} years old.
 </div>

-Tulipan is aware that vm.myDadAge depends on vm.myAge, so it will update any bindings that depends on vm.myDadAge when vm.myAge changes.
+Tulipan is aware that `vm.myDadAge` depends on `vm.myAge`, so it will update any bindings that depends on `vm.myDadAge` when `vm.myAge` changes.

-## Comparing computed property with $watch
+## Comparing Computed Property with $watch

-When you have some data that changes based on other data, one idea could be to use $watch, which is an API method provided by Tulipan.js that lets you observe data changes in a Tulipan instance.
+When you have some data that changes based on other data, one idea could be to use `$watch`, which is an API method provided by Tulipan.js that lets you observe data changes in a Tulipan instance.
 However, we highly recommend using computed properties instead.
 Consider the following example:

 JavaScript
 ```javascript